mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-03"></a>
 [Back to top](#top)
 ## FL-03 -- Rep. Ted S. Yoho (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-03)
-## Committees
-Ted S. Yoho is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $10,824,000 </b>in SC HEP grants.
 ```